suhanik19/ResearchPaperSummarizer/README.md

 # Research Paper Analysis Tool

 Welcome to the Research Paper Analysis Tool.
-This Python-based tool is designed to assist users in extracting valuable insights from research abstracts.
-It provides functionalities for summarizing texts, extracting key phrases, and performing sentiment analysis, streamlining the process of understanding and evaluating academic papers.
+This Python-based tool is designed to help users extract valuable insights from research abstracts.
+It helps with summarizing texts, extracting key phrases, and performing sentiment analysis.
+I have created this tool to help college students such as myself understand and evaluate academic papers more efficiently to save time and enhance comprehension.

 ## Features

-The tool offers three primary capabilities:
+The tool offers three primary functionalities:

 1. **Extractive Summarization**: Generates a concise summary of an abstract by selecting the most relevant sentences based on cosine similarity.
 This enables quick comprehension of the key points in the abstract of a research paper.